livecode/livecode-ide/notes/feature-8.0-dp-3_ide.md

 	twiddle if it has a step value.
 - The navbar widget now uses a version of itself as an editor for its properties (com.livecode.pi.navbar)
 - A graphic effects property editor has been added (com.livecode.pi.graphiceffect)
-- A gradient property editor has been added (com.livecode.pi.gradient)
+- A gradient property editor has been added (com.livecode.pi.gradientramp)
 - A script property editor has been added, which contains a button to edit the selected script (com.livecode.pi.script)
 - A time zone property editor has been added, which contains a drop-down list of time zones (com.livecode.pi.timezone)